GRHS Students of the Week

 .

-Brad Eveatt & Trevor Moser were nominated as a Students of the Week by GRHS Golf Coach Ms. Karly Eyre.
+James King was nominated as a Student of the Week by GRHS Foreign Language Teacher Mr. Spencer Cantrell.

-I would like to nominate Brad Eveatt and Trevor Moser for Wolf of the Week.
-Brad had a great tournament, shooting below 100 in Rock Springs.
-Trevor showed up for the home tournament with a fantastic round below 100 as well.”
+I would like to nominate James King as Student of the Week in Spanish 1.
+James is great to have in class.
+He comes to class every day and works hard to learn the material taught.
+James is kind to his classmates and I have observed him helping others on many occasions.
+His good attitude and great work ethic are awesome to see and I appreciate what he contributes to my class. ”

 .